GitHub Instructor Guide

 A UBC GitHub organization

-Organizations in GitHub are group accounts where members—for example, students in a course—can collaborate on projects together.
-UBC GitHub organizations must be requested and created through the LT Hub, as outlined below.
+Organizations in GitHub are group accounts where members (e.g., students in a course) can collaborate on projects together.
+UBC GitHub organizations must be requested and created through the LT Hub, as outlined in the accordion sections below.

 Tips

-• You can install the GitHub desktop application as an alternative to working in the web interface.
+• You can install the GitHub desktop application as an alternative to using the web interface.
+The GitHub desktop app allows you to work in environments without full internet access.

-• UBC GitHub accounts cannot be created on behalf of another person, so students will need to activate their own accounts.
-This activation can happen at any point after you request an organization.
+• You cannot create UBC GitHub accounts on behalf of another person, so students will need to activate their own accounts.
+Students can activate their GitHub accounts at any point, even before an organization has been created.
+However, students can only view and access the organization once it has been created.

 How do I use UBC GitHub?

-Click any bar below for instructions and tips for using UBC GitHub.
+Click any accordion bar below for instructions and tips for using UBC GitHub.

 Expand All